dd-hebert/uv_pro/README.md

 The number of spectrum slices to plot and export.
 The default is 0, where *all* spectra are plotted and exported.
 Example: if a dataset contains 250 spectra and ``-sl`` is 10, then every 25th spectrum would be plotted and exported.

 #### ``-t``, ``--trim`` : 2 integers, optional
 Use ``-t`` to select a specific portion of spectra.
 The first integer is the first spectrum to select and the second integer is the last spectrum to select.
 By default, trim uses spectrum #'s (indices).
 If ``-sec`` is also given, then trim will use seconds (time).
+Note: A cycle time ``-ct`` must be provided in order to use seconds to trim a dataset created from .csv files.

 ```
 # Trim from spectrum 50 to spectrum 250